Tommy Edman Player Props: Cardinals vs. Giants

-The St. Louis Cardinals, including Tommy Edman (.205 on-base percentage in past 10 games, 93 points below season-long percentage), battle starting pitcher Logan Webb and the San Francisco Giants at Busch Stadium, Monday at 7:45 PM ET.
+The St. Louis Cardinals, including Tommy Edman (.135 batting average in his past 10 games), take on starter Alex Cobb and the San Francisco Giants at Busch Stadium, Tuesday at 7:45 PM ET.

-In his most recent game he had a hitless performance (0-for-4 with an RBI) against the Reds.
+In his last game he had a hitless performance (0-for-3) against the Giants.

 Tommy Edman Game Info & Props vs. the Giants